← All Guides

 What to Do When a Starter Goes Out

 When a key player on your roster is listed as Out — or when a starter you're targeting is ruled out — act immediately.
 Don't wait for Saturday morning to check waivers.
 The best backup will be claimed within hours of the injury report being posted.
+The 2025 season's clearest example: when Carolina's Chuba Hubbard went down after Week 4, backup Rico Dowdle — drafted in just 5% of leagues — put up 30.9 fantasy points in his very first start and finished as a top-20 per-game back.
+The managers who claimed him processed the injury news within a day.
 Set an alert, check the wire, and submit your claim.

 💡 Tip:Game-time decisions are a special case.
 When a player is listed as Questionable with no clear update until Sunday morning, have a contingency plan ready.
 Know who you'll start if they're ruled out during pre-game warmups — don't figure it out in real time.